 Even after a divorce, a couple who has a child together will have to maintain ongoing communication to facilitate their conservatorship plan and visitation schedule.
 If one parent resents the other, those contentious feelings can manifest signs of parental alienation, which only serves to negatively affect the children involved.

-With the help of our Frisco parental alienation attorneys, you can protect your relationship with your child and may even be able to modify your conservatorship plan to better meet your needs and prevent the other parent from affecting your family further.
+With the help of our Dallas parental alienation attorneys, you can protect your relationship with your child and may even be able to modify your conservatorship plan to better meet your needs and prevent the other parent from affecting your family further.

 Parental alienation occurs when one parent takes action against the other to disparage them and damage their relationship with the children they share.
 It is especially problematic because it brings innocent children into the parents’ personal problems.
 At its core, it is a form of emotional child abuse.
 Below we have listed qualifying circumstances that may prove parental alienation.

 You may be the victim of parental alienation if the other parent of your child: